<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3893277934228810&amp;ev=PageView&amp;noscript=1">

 If you have questions about RECA and how these developments might affect you or a loved one, please give us a call and one of our Community Outreach Executives will follow up with you.

-What are RECA benefits?
+What are RECA Benefits?

-What are RECA benefits?
+What are RECA Benefits?

 RECA stands for: Radiation Exposure Compensation Act The Radiation Exposure Compensation Act (RECA) is a program designed to address claims related...